 We run two x 2-hour community classes with 20 children per group

 40 Children in total (10 children per classroom)

 Children's ages range from 5 - 12 years

-None of what we achieve would be possible without the co-operation and willingness of their parents/guardians to work with us.
-We educate, engage and support them to find a school for their children.
+None of what we achieve would be possible without the co-operation of the State Social Workers and children’s parents/guardians who work with us.
+We educate, engage and support the Love Bugs’ parents/guardians to find a school for their children when they are school ready.
 We link them to state social workers so they can be guided, challenged and motivated to take appropriate care and action for their children.
 They know up front that we involve social workers when needed.
-Every parent/guardian signs an agreement with us.
+Every parent/guardian signs a co-operation agreement with us.

 37 children registered in the Love Bug Programme with 0 children successfully registered in formal school.

 31 children registered in the Love Bug Programme with 4 children successfully registered in formal school.

 60 children registered in the Love Bug Programme with 20 children successfully registered in formal school

 61 children registered in the Love Bug Programme with 34 children successfully registered in formal schooling for 2022.